JonoHall/Laravel-Vite-Codespaces/README.md

-How to run a vanilla install of Laravel and a package that utilizes Vite asset bundling on a Github Codespaces instance.
+This document demonstrates how to run a Laravel package that utilizes Vite asset bundling on a Github Codespaces instance.

+If you need to create a project, create a blank GitHub repository and add [devcontainer.json](.devcontainer/devcontainer.json) to it.
+Then create a codespace with your new repository, then run through the Laravel install instructions.

+If you have an existing project, modify your settings as below *at your own risk*:

 ## Step 1 - vite.config.js